I have a love/hate relationship with cruise ships.

 So why do you keep going back?

-With the many down-sides to ship life there must be some good in it to keep so many of us coming back, right?
+I’m only half joking when I say it could be a form of Stockholm Syndrome.
+But there must be some good in it to keep so many of us coming back, right?
 There is.
 There totally is.
 Ship life is unique.
 It’s practically impossible to find the same dynamics anywhere else.
 After awhile you feel like you’re a part of a secret alliance.
 Crew members start to feel like family.
 The ship begins to feel like home, with the entire world your backyard.
-And there’s also a bit of forgetfulness involved in returning as well, as once I’m off the ship and time passes I am often no longer able to keenly recall the many frustrations.
+And once a contract ends and enough time passes I am often no longer able to keenly recall the many frustrations.
 Instead I think fondly of the good times; the friendships made, the exciting locales, the fun performances.
 As a performer there aren’t many other options that provide the same pay, built in audience, ease, and status that cruise ships do.
 For many others, especially from developing countries or those facing economic hardships, the money earned and the ability to save beats anything they could find at home.
 There are those who use ships as a form of escapism from growing up and taking on responsibilities.
 And those who enjoy the parties and rockstar status that keep them coming back for more.
 But possibly the greatest reason myself and many others return to ships is that ‘Plan B’ doesn’t transpire quickly enough.
 We all seem to have goals and dreams we want to accomplish on land, but when the money runs out or vacation days begin to dwindle and ‘Plan B’ still eludes us, it’s easy to find ourselves dragging our suitcases back up the gangway, once again repeating that this time will be our last.
-Finally, there are those of us who keep going back for no other reason but we like it!
+Finally, there are those of us who keep going back for no other reason but because we like it!

 Should I work on ships?